-A. General.
-To the extent and for the purposes permitted from time to time by chapter 39.96 RCW, as it may be amended, and other applicable provisions of State law, the County may enter into Payment Agreements with respect to any series of the Bonds, subject to the conditions set forth in this section and in other provisions of the Ordinance.
+General.
+To the extent and for the purposes permitted from time to time by chapter 39.96 RCW, as it may be amended, and other applicable provisions of State law, the County may enter into Payment Agreements, subject to the conditions set forth in this section and in other provisions of the Bond Ordinance.

-B. Manner and Schedule of Payments.
-Each Payment Agreement must set forth the manner in which the respective Payment Agreement Payments and the respective Payment Agreement Receipts will be calculated and a schedule of applicable payment dates.
+Manner and Schedule of Payments.
+Each Payment Agreement must set forth the manner in which the Payment Agreement Payments and the Payment Agreement Receipts will be calculated and a schedule of payment dates.

-C. Authorizing Ordinance.
-Prior to entering into a Payment Agreement, the County Council must adopt an ordinance authorizing such agreement and setting forth such provisions as the County deems necessary or desirable and are not inconsistent with the provisions of the Ordinance.
+Authorizing Ordinance.
+Prior to entering into a Payment Agreement, the council must adopt an ordinance authorizing such agreement and setting forth such provisions as the County deems necessary or desirable and are not inconsistent with the provisions of the Bond Ordinance.

-D. Calculation of Payment Agreement Payments and Debt Service on Bonds with Respect to which a Payment Agreement is in Force.
-It is the intent of the County, for purposes of the Rate Covenant and the requirements for additional obligations of the Ordinance, that debt service on Bonds with respect to which a Payment Agreement is in force will be calculated to reflect the net economic effect on the County intended to be produced by the terms of such Bonds and the Payment Agreement.
-In calculating such amounts, the County will be guided by the following requirements:
+Calculation of Payment Agreement Payments and Debt Service on Bonds with Respect to which a Payment Agreement is in Force.
+It is the intent of the County, for purposes of Section 18, 24 or 25 of the Bond Ordinance, that debt service on Parity Bonds with respect to which a Parity Payment Agreement is in force will be calculated to reflect the net economic effect on the County intended to be produced by the terms of such Parity Bonds and Parity Payment Agreement and that debt service on Parity Lien Obligation Bonds with respect to which a Parity Lien Obligation Payment Agreement is in force will be calculated to reflect the net economic effect on the County intended to be produced by the terms of such Parity Lien Obligation Bonds and Parity Lien Obligation Payment Agreement.
+In calculating such amounts, the County will be guided by the following requirements.